BuzzFeed

 Background

-Founded in 2006 by Jonah Peretti and listed on Nasdaq in December 2021 via SPAC (ticker: BZFD), BuzzFeed was the defining digital-native media company of the 2010s, reaching hundreds of millions of monthly readers at its peak via viral content and quizzes.
+BuzzFeed Inc. is the US digital media company founded in 2006 by Jonah Peretti and listed on Nasdaq in December 2021 via SPAC (ticker: BZFD).
+It was the defining digital-native media company of the 2010s, reaching hundreds of millions of monthly readers at its peak via viral content and quizzes.
 Revenue peaked near $400 million in 2021 and has since declined sharply alongside a broader collapse in digital display advertising.
-BuzzFeed acquired Complex Networks in 2021, then sold it in 2023.
-The HuffPost property, acquired from Verizon, continues to operate as a separate editorial unit.
-Bill Shouldis leads Branch Office.
+BuzzFeed acquired Complex Networks in 2021 and sold it in 2023.
+The HuffPost property, acquired from Verizon, continues as a separate editorial unit.